Read this to learn a simple approach to help your child with multisensory learning.

-As we’ve discussed previously on this website, multisensory teaching approach to learning is based upon the idea that students often learn best when the material is presented to them with all of their senses.
+As we’ve discussed previously on this website, a multisensory approach to learning is based upon the idea that students often learn best when the material is presented to them with all of their senses.
 For example, the teacher (or parent) uses as many senses as possible to teach.
 The sensory information can include: movement, touch, visual, auditory, taste and smell to learn to read, write, spell, and learn math.

 Who Benefits from Multisensory Learning?

 Multisensory approaches are often very helpful for children with learning disabilities, such as Dyslexia (Reading Disorders), Dysgraphia (Disorders of Written Expression), and Dyscalculia (Math Disorders).
 They can also be very useful to children who struggle with language concerns, executive functioning delays, and Attention Deficit Hyperactivity Disorder.
 However, multisensory approaches help all students.

 Materials: Puffy paints, Note cards, pencils, scented markers, craft supplies, possibilities are endless

 With this technique, parents and children can use puffy paints to make notecards for children to learn, rehearse, and practice educational information.
 The information can be tailored in several ways to meet your child’s needs.
 Below are some examples: